 Wilnelia, Medical Writer, Clinical Research

 Meet Wilnelia, medical writer in our Clinical Research department.
-Originally from Cape Town, South Africa, she has been with MED-EL in Innsbruck for over a year now.
+Originally from Cape Town, South Africa, she has been with MED-EL in Innsbruck for two years now.

 What does Wilnelia, who has a master’s degree in Astrophysics, like best about working at MED-EL?
 “MED-EL is known for its commitment to improving people’s lives.
 It’s exciting to be surrounded by innovative people with different scientific backgrounds, who all share that goal.”